baillieogrady/baillieogrady.com/content/projects/futurevisual.md

 thumbnail: '../images/futurevisual.jpg'
 ---

-A company devoted to implementing VR & AR needed a simple and elegant website to promote their company.
-After a discussion and the need to consistently change content, we decided on building a bespoke WordPress theme utilising [wprig](https://github.com/wprig/wprig).
+A company devoted to implementing VR & AR needed a bold and elegant website to promote their company.
+I converted their custom designs to a bespoke WordPress theme utilizing [wprig](https://github.com/wprig/wprig).